Prudhvim03/Spotify-Data-Pipeline-Project/README.md

 * Data Visualization: After loading the data into Snowflake, it can be connected to tools like Tableau, Power BI, or AWS QuickSight to create interactive dashboards and visualize key metrics from the "Discover Weekly" playlist.
 * Real-Time Data: For more advanced use cases, you could implement real-time data processing and loading into Snowflake using Snowflake Streams and Tasks.
 * Scaling: The pipeline is scalable, allowing you to extend it to other playlists or add more advanced data processing features.
-##### FAQs
-* How do I change the schedule for data extraction?

-The schedule can be modified by updating the cron expression in the EventBridge rule, which controls when the Lambda function is triggered to extract data from Spotify.
-* How does Snowflake handle duplicate data?

-Snowflake will not append duplicate data when the COPY INTO command is run.
-The data is loaded based on the unique identifiers and any existing duplicate data will not be reloaded unless the metadata is updated.
-Can I use a different cloud provider?

-Yes, this project can be implemented using other cloud platforms like Google Cloud Platform (GCP) or Microsoft Azure.
-Both offer similar services for ETL pipelines (e.g., BigQuery for analytics, Azure Blob Storage for data storage, etc.).\
-\
-\
- This README is designed to help users understand the architecture, steps, and technologies involved in building a Spotify Data Automation Pipeline using AWS and Snowflake.
-Feel free to expand on it based on your needs!